-This section highlights OSHA standards, Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers), and standard interpretations (official letters of interpretation of the standards) related to cotton dust.
+This section highlights OSHA standards, Federal Register notices (rules, proposed rules, and notices), directives (instruction to OSHA staff), and letters of interpretation (official letters of interpretation of the standards) related to cotton dust.

 General Industry (29 CFR 1910)

 - 1910 Subpart Z, Toxic and hazardous substances [related topic page]

 - Occupational Exposure to Cotton Dust.
 Notice 66:18191-18192, (April 6, 2001).
 Issues a direct final rule amending its occupational health standard for cotton dust.

 - Occupational Exposure to Cotton Dust.
 Final Rules 65:76563-76567, (December 7, 2000).
 Adds cotton washed in a batch kier system to the types of washed cotton partially exempt from the cotton dust standard.

 - Occupational Exposure to Cotton Dust.
 Proposed Rules 65:76598-76600, (December 7, 2000).
 Proposed Cotton Dust Standard which was issued in 1978 and amended in 1985 and 2001.

 - Occupational Exposure to Cotton Dust Notice of the Availability of a Lookback Review Pursuant to the Regulatory Flexibility Act and Executive Order 12866.
 Notice 65:76667-76669, (December 7, 2000).
 Describes the continuing need for the cotton dust standard and completes the OSHA review of its cotton dust standards (29 CFR 1910.1043 and 29 CFR 1910.1000 Table Z-1).